veldenb/plugin.program.moonlight-qt/README.md

 - Gaming PC with Steam and Nvidia GeForce Experience installed, connected to local network via ethernet (preferred) or Wi-Fi
 - Enough temporary storage space on your LibreELEC device to install Moonlight (about 500 MB is needed)

+---
+**NOTE**

+The current LibreELEC RPi4 Matrix RC1 release causes severe [glitches](https://github.com/veldenb/plugin.program.moonlight-qt/issues/9) in Moonlight, for now use [LibreELEC RPi4 Matrix 9.95.5](https://releases.libreelec.tv/LibreELEC-RPi4.arm-9.95.5.img.gz).
+You can put this file in `/storage/.update/` and reboot your Pi 4 to install it.

+---

 ## Instructions:
 ### 1. Install this plugin.
 - Download [plugin.program.moonlight-qt.zip](https://github.com/veldenb/plugin.program.moonlight-qt/releases/latest/download/plugin.program.moonlight-qt.zip) and store it on your Kodi device.